yookoala/static-dev-boilerplate/README.md

 instead of plain HTML and CSS.
 So apparently you can develop scripts and styles in the `src` folder and have `gulp` to build the files for you.

-When you first create the project, you should run this:

-    npm run build

-You should run this every time if you change the files without the development server started

 Development
 -----------